bioimage-io/spec-bioimage-io/README.md

 - `optimizer`: optimizer used in training
   - `name`: Name of the optimizer (must)
   - `kwargs`: keyword arguments for the optimizer (can)
+- `pretrained_on`: description of pre-training:
-- `pretrained_on`: list of datasets the model was trained on, valid entry:
+  - `datasets`: list of datasets the model was trained on, valid entry:
     - `name`: Name of dataset in the core library.
     - TODO need optional ways of specifying identifiers for custom training data via url / doi
+  - `n_epocs`: Number of epochs used in training (change to iterations ?)
 - `batch_size`: batch size used for training

 ## data